 Armory is the first open-source cold wallet for Bitcoin storage that also features multi-signature support.
 The wallet has advanced security features and a comprehensible interface, which was designed for dedicated Bitcoin owners that are looking for a safe storage option.

-Amory enables the setup of multiple wallet addresses which separate a user’s personal Bitcoin account form his other funds.
-The process of transferring Bitcoin funds is also protected by a password, a feature which adds extra security to the wallet.
+Amory enables the setup of multiple wallet addresses which separate a user’s personal Bitcoin account from his other funds.
+The process of transferring Bitcoin funds is also protected by a password, a feature that adds extra security to the wallet.

 Armory provides cold storage support, which means that your private keys are stored offline, keeping them away from any type of online attacks or hacks.

 How Secure is Armory?